wernerjoss/wp-caldav2ics/readme.txt

 and will unpack to a folder named wp-calda2ics-master.
 This will have to be renamed to wp-caldav2ics before uploading !
-In case your Installation is from the WP Directory and you want to try the Development Version from GitHub zip Download, you can also just upload all Files from the unpacked Folder wp-calda2ics-master to wp-content/plugins/wp-calda2ics
+In case your Installation is from the WP Directory and you want to try the Development Version from GitHub zip Download, you can also just upload all Files (including those in Subdirectories!) from the unpacked Folder wp-calda2ics-master to wp-content/plugins/wp-caldav2ics

 == Frequently Asked Questions ==